semmhhal/RESTfulAPIforEducationalPlatform/README.md

 export const CourseModel = model<Course>('course', CourseSchema)
 ```
 Active users with valid tokens can use the application and perform CRUD operations on the `CourseModel`.
-Implement the following REST routes for users to perform the following operations:
+Implemented the following REST routes for users to perform the following operations:
 * `POST /courses` Add a new course (user sends course `title` and `description` only) (user details to be retrieved from JWT)
 * `GET /courses` (with `?action=all`) List all courses of all users (with pagination)
 * `GET /courses` (with `?action=own`) List all courses they own (with pagination)